eazyliving/fyyd-api/README.md

 ### [GET /curation[/episodes]]

-### Description
+#### Description

 Returns information about a single curation, given the curation's id.
 May append episodes, not paged at the moment.
+If you're authenticated and you request your own curation, non-public curations will be accessable too.

 #### Parameters